Wayne Goodwin: NC Democratic Party Chair

+DMV Commissioner

 In 2022, Goodwin was appointed commissioner of the North Carolina Division of Motor Vehicles.
 As commissioner, he lifted various restrictions for LGBT speech on vanity plates.
 Previously, vanity plates with LGBT content were not permitted by the Division.
 Under the direction of Goodwin, the DMV cracked down on racist and antisemitic vanity plates that had been approved due to creative spelling used to get around DMV restrictions.

+Goodwin has also made several changes as commissioner to streamline DMV service.
+He has implemented extended walk-in hours and extended business hours at several DMV locations, as well as expanded online services.
+He has also announced the introduction of DMV self-service kiosks in places such as pharmacies and grocery stores, allowing DMV customers to renew their license and registration while shopping for groceries or picking up prescriptions.

+In March 2025, Goodwin announced he would not seek re-appointment for his office, and was succeeded by Paul Tine on May 6, 2025.
+During his time as commissioner, Goodwin filled over 400 DMV vacancies across the state and decreased wait times by an average of 27 minutes.
+In his departure, Goodwin cited a lack of cooperation from the North Carolina General Assembly in implementing some of his proposed improvements, such as opening new offices and hiring additional staff.
+He stated, “In addition to ongoing DMV modernization projects and online initiatives launched or expanded on my watch, NC needs a DMV workforce that more proportionally reflects the explosive population growth of our State.
+NC has had well over 2.4 million *new* residents over 20 years but only [netted] 3 new offices...I have shared this fact publicly time and time again while underscoring that DMV is an essential service.”

 Personal life

 Goodwin was a Morehead Scholar and US Senate/William Randolph Hearst Scholar.
 He graduated from the University of North Carolina at Chapel Hill in political science and then went on to graduate from the UNC School of Law.
-He was married to Melanie Wade Goodwin, also a former state legislator and attorney, until her death at age 50 in 2020.
+While at UNC, he was a member of the Dialectic and Philanthropic Societies.
+He was married for 22 years to Melanie Wade Goodwin, also a former state legislator and attorney, until her death at age 50 in 2020.
 They are the parents of two children.
+On January 1, 2025 he and Lynne Marie Daack became engaged.
+After his being a widower for six years, they will marry in Summer 2026.